 A free entropy service utilizing the Infinite Noise TRNG is now live on https://rng.13-37.org !
 Using this service, anyone can explore, test and use the Infinite Noise TRNG for free – without having to buy the actual hardware.
-Email confirmation is required to get access.
-The email address will only be used to contact you in […]
+You can register using the form on rng.13-37.org/register – or this iframe.
+No personal data required.
+You’ll receive […]

 The MiLight gateway is a simple PCB to be used with the open-source milight gateway software by Chris Mullins.
 Long time ago I’ve bought some of these MiLight RGB LED bulbs to control them with a raspberry pi and the openmilight project (see link at bottom).
 That did not work very well so I was […]

 The MIDI Biodata sonification device (also known as MIDI Sprout, by DataGarden) is a great device to make music using plants.

 Here I describe how to apply the firmware of the very similar Biodata Sonification Arduino shield to a “classic” MIDI Sprout.
 This includes adding a button to gain access to a settings menu which allows to adjust MIDI-Channel, LED brightness, note scale and finally the good old threshold.